314dev/PI/docs/source/starter/style_guide.rst

 LightningModule
 ***************

-These are best practices about structuring your :class:`~pytorch_lightning.core.lightning.LightningModule` class:
+These are best practices about structuring your :class:`~pi_ml.core.lightning.LightningModule` class:

 Systems vs Models
 =================